josephsachs/minare/README.md

 ## Testing

-The framework uses JUnit 5 with Vert.x extensions and Mockito for unit tests.
-I'm focusing on Entity as this is where most of the complexity lives.
-We could use mocks to cover the DBAL, socket management and so on, but integration tests will do during early development.

-Artillery used for integration and performance testing.
+Artillery is used for integration and performance testing.

 ## Getting Started